avinnitskiy/regex_russian_regions/README.md

 # Regex for Russian Regions (RRR)
-An R regex function that creates primary keys for Russian regions.
+An R and Python regex function that creates primary keys for Russian regions.

 ## 1. Issue
 Russian regional data often does not include any primary keys for each region with the exception of their names.
 At the same time, the names of Russian regions vary no less often from dataset to dataset.
 For example, there are several common diffusions in naming of the same region: